khayrullo-isomiddinov/Transport-Tycoon/README.md

 The core and desktop parts are kept separate.

 The `core` module contains logic that does not depend on the desktop window.
 The `desktop` module contains rendering, input handling, UI code, and the LWJGL3 launcher.

+## License

+No license file is currently included.

+That means the source is publicly visible, but standard open-source reuse permissions have not been granted yet.

+Add a `LICENSE` file before describing the project as open source.

 ---